 Aikido is a traditional Japanese martial art that was developed in the 20th century by Morehei Ueshiba.
 Ueshiba, also called O-Sensei (great teacher), developed Aikido from older arts including jujutsu and assorted sword and staff arts.
 The word “ai-ki-do” loosely translates to the way (do) of harmony (ai) with energy (ki).

 Moerushin Dojo translates as “burning heart” dojo.
 We train in an atmosphere of intensity and compassion.
-We are a satellite of Mid-South Aikido in Memphis and a member dojo of the Aikido World Alliance.
+We are a member dojo of the Aikido World Alliance.

 Arlington Fitness is located at 11925 Hwy 70 in Arlington, TN.